Social Media for Kids: How Bad Can It Be for Them?

 Social media has a negative effect on students as well.
 Homework and school assignments require a great deal of concentration but now children have developed a habit of using social media simultaneously.

 Most children think they can multitask i.e. use social media and complete their homework and assignments at one time but that is not possible.
 Constant interruption from social media puts a negative effect on attention and impacts learning and performance.

 Social media has made children addicted to it than ever before.
 Uncontrolled and excessive use of social media among children has led to internet addiction.
 They are more likely to become addicted to social media if they spend too much time on it.
+Also, internet addiction is not really different than drug addiction.
 If social media addiction is not controlled at the right time, it can affect children’s academic performance, mental health as well as their personal development.

 If you want to protect kids from the possible dangers of social media, you must keep them monitored.
 You can use a good monitoring tool to make sure you know what they are doing and how they should be kept on the right path.